LinbuduLab/esbuild-plugins/docs/nx/vite.md

 Run `vite build` command for project.

-Find more supported schema options in [Vite.Executor.Build](/packages/nx-plugin-vite/src/executors/build/schema.json).

-Extra schema options:
+Only few options are supported from schema:

+- `root`: specify project root, if not configurated, will use `workspace.project.root` instead.
+- `configFile`(required): specify vite config path, relative to project root(or `options.root` if it's specified).
+- `outDir`
+- `watch`
+- `write`
+- `manifest`
-- `emitAtRootLevel`(default: `false`): Specify should emit built dist file in workspace root level, and `--outDir` will still be used for path calculation.
+- `emitAtRootLevel`(default: `false`): specify should emit built dist file in workspace root level, and `--outDir` will still be used for path calculation.
 For example:

   ```json
   {